 3) Hyatt Hotels

-The Hyatt Regency Grand Cypress in Orlando is one that costs 12,000 points per night and would otherwise run $250+ on many nights.
+If you’re open to staying off-site, the Hyatt Regency Grand Cypress in Orlando is one that costs 12,000 points per night and would otherwise run $250+ on many nights.
 Also, the Hyatt House in Anaheim is 15,000 and often runs closer to $300 per night.
-Both of these would be great ways to spend 80,000 points.
-You could get 6 nights the former and 5 nights at the latter with points to spare.
+Both of these would be great ways to spend 100,000 points (most likely with lots of points left over).

 Chase Sapphire Preferred

-With this increased sign up bonus, you’ll earn 80,000 Chase Ultimate Rewards when spend $4,000 in the first three months.
-You’ll also get a $50 grocery store credit which will help offset the $95 annual fee.
+With this increased sign up bonus, you’ll earn 100,000 Chase Ultimate Rewards when spend $4,000 in the first three months.
+The sign up bonus is worth no less than $1,250 which is a great trade off for your $95 annual fee.
 In addition, you’ll always earn two points per dollar spent on dining and travel purchases.